 - A. Minimum lot size required.
 For properties not served by public sewer, no new lot shall be created after the [EFFECTIVE DATE] smaller than one acre in size.
 For lots with a second dwelling unit, the minimum lot size shall be two acres. - B. Septic Reserve Area required.
 Properties within the EOD are required to demonstrate an area of the property which is to remain undeveloped for use as a septic reserve area (SRA).
 The SRA must be shown as a part of the septic system prior to the issuance of a building permit.
-Lots of record as of [EFFECTIVE DATE] may be exempt from this requirement at the discretion of the DSR. - C. The distance between the septic tank trench bottom and the seasonal high-water shall be a minimum of eighteen (18) inches. - D. Maintenance required.
+Lots of record as of [EFFECTIVE DATE] may be exempt from this requirement at the discretion of the DSR based on lot size, natural features, or other physical constraints of the lot. - C. The distance between the septic tank trench bottom and the seasonal high-water shall be a minimum of eighteen (18) inches. - D. Maintenance required.